kevinhartig/files/docs/Bundled DApp Support.md

 ### 4. Deploy Your DApp

-Deploy your bundled DApp to a web server, ensuring all files are accessible at the paths specified in your manifest.
+Deploy your bundled DApp to the [Signet Marketplace](https://github.com/kevinhartig/marketplace-app/blob/main/README.md), ensuring all files are accessible at the paths specified in your manifest.

 ## CSS Styling and Shadow DOM